Joel Weingarten

-Joel M. Weingarten is an American Republican Party politician who served three terms in the New Jersey General Assembly, where he represented the 21st Legislative District from 1996 to 2002.
+Joel M. Weingarten (born October 6, 1959) is an American Republican Party politician who served three terms in the New Jersey General Assembly, where he represented the 21st Legislative District from 1996 to 2002.

 Education and professional career

 Weingarten earned his undergraduate degree from St. John's College, where he majored in liberal arts and was awarded an M.S. from the Tepper School of Business at Carnegie-Mellon University, where he majored in business.
 Weingarten was employed as a management consultant at Deloitte & Touche, and is currently a Managing Director at Quest Associates.

 Early political career

 He served on the Millburn Township Committee from 1993 to 1996.
 In 1995, Weingarten served as Acting Director of the Essex County Office of Management and Budget, where he voted for a $516 million budget.